mcallegari/qlcplus-docs/pages/01.basics/04.glossary-and-concepts/default.v4.md

 ### DMX

-[DMX](https://en.wikipedia.org/wiki/DMX512) is short for **D**igital **M**ultiple**X**.
+[DMX](https://en.wikipedia.org/wiki/DMX512) is short for Digital MultipleX.
 It basically defines a whole bunch of properties, protocol, wiring etc. In the case of lighting software, it defines the maximum number of channels (512) per universe and the value range of each channel (0-255).

 QLC+ supports unlimited universes (there are 4 initial, but more can be added if needed).
-They do not necessarily need to be connected to DMX hardware; rather, DMX has just been selected as the de facto lighting standard.
+They do not necessarily need to be connected to DMX hardware.
 Actual hardware abstraction (whether it's analogue 0-10V, DMX or some other method) is achieved through [output plugins](#outputplugins).

 ### ![](../efx.png) EFX